-Revenue for the first quarter of 2018 was $327.0 million versus $344.7 million for the first quarter of 2017.
-The decline in revenue was primarily due the adoption of ASC 606, which reduced revenue by $21.3 million, or 6.2%.
-The effect of foreign exchange was positive 1.6%, the impact of non-GAAP acquisitions (dispositions), net was negative 1.5%, and organic revenue growth was 1.0%.
-Organic revenue growth was favorably impacted by 340 basis points from increased billable pass-through costs incurred on clients’ behalf from certain of our partner firms acting as principal.
+Revenue for the first quarter of 2019 was $328.8 million versus $327.0 million for the first quarter of 2018, an increase of 0.6%.
+The effect of foreign exchange due to the strong US Dollar was negative 1.6%, the impact of non-GAAP acquisitions (dispositions), net was positive 3.0%, and the organic revenue decrease was 0.9%.
+Organic revenue was favorably impacted by 242 basis points from increased billable pass-through costs incurred on clients’ behalf from certain of our partner firms acting as principal.

 About MDC Partners Inc.

-MDC Partners is one of the fastest-growing and most influential marketing and communications networks in the world.
-Its 50+ advertising, public relations, branding, digital, social and event marketing agencies are responsible for some of the most memorable and engaging campaigns for the world’s most respected brands.
-As “The Place Where Great Talent Lives,” MDC Partners is known for its unique partnership model, empowering the most entrepreneurial and innovative talent to drive competitive advantage and business growth for clients.
-By leveraging technology, data analytics, insights, and strategic consulting solutions, MDC Partners drives measurable results and optimizes return on marketing investment for over 1,700 clients worldwide.
+MDC Partners is one of the most influential marketing and communications networks in the world.
+As “The Place Where Great Talent Lives,” MDC Partners is celebrated for its innovative advertising, public relations, branding, digital, social and event marketing agency partners, which are responsible for some of the most memorable and effective campaigns for the world’s most respected brands.
+By leveraging technology, data analytics, insights and strategic consulting solutions, MDC Partners drives creative excellence, business growth and measurable return on marketing investment for over 1,700 clients worldwide.
 For more information about MDC Partners and its partner firms, visit our website at www.mdc-partners.com and follow us on Twitter at http://www.twitter.com/mdcpartners.

 Non-GAAP Financial Measures